 Like a vampire caught out in sunlight, weapon mentality cannot survive full exposure to the truth.

 Independent ideologues and anonymous polemicists are hard at work at this task, each bringing different insights and talents to bear.
-But it is almost impossible for any of us to broadcast our findings—especially among weapon dissidents.
+But it is almost impossible for any of us to broadcast our findings ― especially among weapon dissidents.
 Paradoxically, they are more closed to new ideas than weapon managers who will adopt novel improvements (reluctantly but assuredly) into their robust and self-confident management schemes.
 The shaky ground progressives must negotiate does not allow them such open-mindedness, at least until they change their mind.
-May dissidents experience a change of heart and allow our best ideas to be heard, seriously meditated and rebroadcast!
-Unlike current practice of mutually assured ineptitude.
+May dissidents experience a change of heart and allow our best ideas to be considered and rebroadcast!
+Unlike the current practice of mutually assured ineptitude.

 As our civilization polarizes between luxuriant minorities and restless majorities, as reason and rights fade from public discourse, raw greed becomes the final arbiter of more and more new policy.
 But even this shifty greed must find a rightful place.
-Well-regulated cooperatives of plenty will welcome private enterprise – that wellspring of innovation and abundance – provided every citizen gains access to the same basic benefits.
+Well-regulated cooperatives of plenty will welcome private enterprise – that wellspring of innovation and abundance – provided every citizen gains access to the same basic benefits in the mean time.

 Despite their inflated privileges, info elites are just as vulnerable to false beliefs – both self-inflicted and out-sourced – as are info proletarians.
-In order to guarantee dependable benefits for themselves and their dearest (as opposed to rickety perks they must defend at gunpoint), info elites must find new ways to generate sustainable abundance; they will have to adopt harmless rituals that redirect fearful aggression, destructive diligence and harmful ideas.
+In order to guarantee dependable benefits for themselves and their dearest (as opposed to rickety perks they must defend at gunpoint), info elites must find new ways to generate sustainable abundance.
+They will need to adopt harmless rituals that redirect fearful aggression, destructive diligence and bad ideas.

-The belief is obsolete that ordinary people can be punished into better behavior.
-The more penalties imposed beyond the necessary minimum, the more resistance—automatically.
+The belief is obsolete that ordinary folk can be punished into better behavior.
+Rewards work much better.
+The more penalties imposed beyond the necessary minimum, the more resistance ― automatically.
 Weapon managers are the only ones who benefit from this tailspin of coercion and defiance.

 Peace mentality sustains our souls.
 Like a spiritual physicist, Gandhi revealed that its nucleus was the fusion of Truth and Non-violence.
 Our souls sparkle around this nucleus like electrons around a vast atom.
 Every moment of every day, a still, small voice whispers to us, “Love fearlessly.”
 Tirelessly, it repeats itself at celestial amplitude from across the cosmic void.
 We have but to listen and obey.